 A novel of Aemilia Bassano Lanier, the first professional woman poet in Renaissance England, and her collaboration—and star-crossed love affair—with William Shakespeare

-London, 1593.
 Aemilia Bassano Lanier is beautiful and accomplished, but her societal conformity ends there.
-She frequently cross-dresses to escape her loveless marriage and to gain freedoms only men enjoy, but a chance encounter with a ragged, little-known poet named Shakespeare changes everything.
+She frequently cross-dresses to escape her loveless marriage and to gain freedoms only men enjoy—and then a chance encounter with a ragged, little-known poet named Shakespeare changes everything.

-Aemilia grabs at the chance to pursue her long-held dream of writing and the two outsiders strike up a literary bargain.
-They leave plague-ridden London for Italy, where they begin secretly writing comedies together and where Will falls in love with the beautiful country — and with Aemilia, his Dark Lady.
-Their Italian idyll, though, cannot last and their collaborative affair comes to a devastating end.
+The two outsiders strike up a literary bargain: they leave plague-ridden London for Italy, where they begin secretly writing comedies together and where Will falls in love with the beautiful country—and with Aemilia, his Dark Lady.
+Their Italian idyll, though, cannot last.
 Will gains fame and fortune for their plays back in London and years later publishes the sonnets mocking his former muse.
-Not one to stand by in humiliation, Aemilia takes up her own pen in her defense and in defense of all women.
+Not one to stand by in humiliation, Aemilia takes up her own pen in her defense, and in defense of all women.

 The Liberty of Norton Folgate, 1576